dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

     Linking of intermediate files failed.
 ```

-There are a few workarounds you might try:
  - Make sure you run these commands from the 'VS2015 x64 Native Tools Command Prompt' instead of a vanilla command prompt
  - Search for the missing lib files in your SDK, for example under C:\Program Files (x86)\Windows Kits\10\lib.
 Make sure the path to these libraries is included in the LIB environment variable.
 It appears VS 2015 RTM developer command prompt does not correctly set the LIB paths for the 10586 Windows SDK.
 VS 2015 Update 1 resolves that issue, so installing it is another alternative.